espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 Notes
 ^^^^^

+-  When using Bluetooth LE function, if you do not need to use SoftAP mode, it is recommended that you can disable the mode through :ref:`AT+CWMODE <cmd-MODE>`.
 -  The file "at_customize.bin" has to be downloaded, so that the relevant commands can be used.
 Please refer to :doc:`../Compile_and_Develop/How_to_customize_BLE_services` for more details.
 -  Before using other Bluetooth LE AT commands, you should run this command first to trigger the initialization process.
 -  After the initialization, the Bluetooth LE role cannot be changed unless you run :ref:`AT+RST <cmd-RST>` to restart the system first and then re-initialize the Bluetooth LE role.